qfpl/intro-to-reflex-compose/notes.md

 ## Collections

-- introduce eventwriter
-  - walk through the class and the helpers
-  - walk through the refactorings of the components
-    - text now triggers a remove from within
-  - walk through the changes to todolist

 - start encapsulating things
   - don't need to track state changes if components can handle removals themselves
   - text is easy to change, just stop updating the state